Saverio001/jo-condor.org/content/text/peculiar/index.md

 As an example, a question to ask would not be "what does it mean", but "*who* put it there and *why*".

-Not "What is its audience?", but *"What could their motivations be?*".
+Not "What is its audience?", but *"What could motivate a reader to read it?"*.

-It is always useful to pause, just for a moment, thinking about these questions.
+It is sometimes useful to pause, just for a moment, thinking about this.
 Texts are never neutral: they inherently involve questions of who acts and why, shaping how we engage with meaning.

 ![Daniel](images/daniel_m.jpg?width=320#center)